How Should parents And Schools Handle Social Media For Kids?

 So, what can we do about it?

-On the devices in your home, it is probably easy to set up parental controls, and in doing so you can limit the sites your children can visit.
+On the devices in your home, it is probably easy to set up parental controls.
+In doing so, you can limit the sites your children can visit.
 This way, you can try and stop your kids from stumbling onto porn or violent material.
 But even that’s not a perfect solution.

 After all, a smart enough kid could work their way around parental controls.
 Plus, your parental controls at home hold no sway when your child is on someone else’s tablet in someone else’s house.
 Also, there is an argument to be made that censoring what your child sees is a slippery slope to start on.
 And, on top of that, your parental controls probably wouldn’t stop your child from having access messaging apps, which any kid from their class could distort into an arena of online bullying.